 How to Remove the Bloodline from Fresh Swordfish

-Most swordfish is sold frozen in vacuum sealed packages that have already had the bloodline removed.
+Most swordfish steaks are sold frozen in vacuum-sealed packages that have already had the bloodline removed.
 If you have fresh fish, the bloodline might still be present.
-While it's not unsafe to eat, it is very oily and fishy tasting and can easily be cut away.
-When I finish cooking, I like to throw the pieces in the canal out back so the fish can enjoy them!
+While it's safe to eat, it is very oily and fishy tasting and can easily be removed.

 Remove the bloodline by cutting away the dark piece from the center of the steak.
 Two cuts are all you need.
 Wash the fish under cold running water and pat dry with paper towels.

-On a medium-sized plate, scatter the blackening seasoning.
-Brush one side of the fish with a thin coat of oil and press one side of the fish into the seasoning.
+- On a medium-sized plate, scatter the blackening seasoning.
+Brush the fish with a thin coat of oil or melted butter and press one side of the fish into the seasoning.

 Ingredients